==> Visiting this review from NZ? Read this article especially kiwi readers <==

 You’ve probably got the message by now that this mattress is FIRM, no matter how you configure the layers.
 If you like firm mattresses, you’ll like Ecosa.

 Even though the mattress contains a “bouncy” layer, I would not say this mattress has any bounce at all.
-It is very responsive and springs back quickly when you put pressure on it, which I prefer over that sinking memory foam feel some mattresses have, but no bounce that I can detect.
+It is very responsive and springs back quickly when you put pressure on it, but no bounce that I could feel.

 Who Is the Ecosa Best Suited To?